ppy/osu-wiki/news/2023/2023-07-18-project-loved-july-2023.md

 [![](/wiki/shared/news/2023-07-18-project-loved-july-2023/140945.jpg)](https://osu.ppy.sh/community/forums/topics/1795127)

-[Eagle - S!ck (VIP)](https://osu.ppy.sh/beatmapsets/140945#osu) by ::RLC::{ user=1047883 } and [Leader](https://osu.ppy.sh/users/631530)\
+[Eagle - S!ck (VIP)](https://osu.ppy.sh/beatmapsets/140945#osu) by ::RLC::{ user=1047883 } and ::Leader::{ user=631530 }\
 177 BPM, 3:59 | 4.64★, 5.33★\
 *description written by ::rHO::{ user=1629553 }*

 *Check check, one two!* This month's *Outstanding Oldies* pick will be [Eagle - S!ck (VIP)](https://osu.ppy.sh/beatmapsets/140945#osu)!

-This early-tech rendition of S!ck embodies the title of an *outstanding oldie* by the icons themselves, ::RLC::{ user=1047883 } and [Leader](https://osu.ppy.sh/users/631530).
+This early-tech rendition of S!ck embodies the title of an *outstanding oldie* by the icons themselves, ::RLC::{ user=1047883 } and ::Leader::{ user=631530 }.
 It should be obvious why this map sits perfectly for this category, and personally, I felt like this nomination was inevitable from me.
 Every object in this map felt just intuitively right, and of course — it's got that 2013–14 magic, baby.
 Sitting humbly at only 66 favorites, I think that this was a little more of a forgotten classic; but, I do think that this was one of the most defining maps for the year.
 Believe me or not — just play the map for yourselves!

 [![](/wiki/shared/news/2023-07-18-project-loved-july-2023/1813876.jpg)](https://osu.ppy.sh/community/forums/topics/1795126)